cite-architecture/CitablePhysicalText.jl/README.md

 # CitablePhysicalText.jl

-A julia module for working with digital scholarly editions (DSE).
-The central model is a `struct` associating:
+A julia module for working with digital scholarly editions following the DSE model associating:

 - a citable passage of text
 - a citable physical surface (such as a page of a manuscript, or face of an inscribed stone)